hecrenews/hecrenews.github.io/_posts/2020-05-23-math-teacher-accused-of-academic-dishonestly.md

 ---

 Schools take pride in education.
-Rasing and education the top of the notch kids is their priority, but some schools also believe in education kids morals.
+Rasing and education the top of the notch kids is their priority, but some schools also believe in teaching kids morals.
 Academic Integrity is the honesty of the academics.
 Cheating causes grade inflations, and does not properly evaluate the abilities of a kid.
 Unfortunately, math teacher Poldi Jehonathan was accused of academic dishonesty by revealing the test answers to his students just before the test.